mushtaq96/Boilerplate/fullstackproject/README.md

 3. Inside the static dir, run "npm run watch"

-if you want to get a glimpse of how backend will be set try this 4.Create virtual environment
+if you want to get a glimpse of how backend will be set try this,

+4. Create a virtual environment

-5.install flask by "pip3 install flask"
+5. Install flask by using the command "pip3 install flask"

-6.go to server directory and execute "python server.py"
+6. Go to the server directory and execute "python server.py"